A Brezis-Nirenberg type result for mixed local and nonlocal operators: Critical problems driven by L

 provided that $\e > 0$ is sufficiently small and for a suitable constant $C > 0$.
-To proceed further, following the proof of \cite[Lemma 3.4]{BCSS}, we turn to study the maximum/maximum points of the function $g$.
-To this end we first observe that, since $g(t)\to -\infty$ as $t\to\infty$, there exists some point $t_{\varepsilon,\lambda}\geq 0$ such that
+To proceed further, following the proof of \cite[Lemma 3.4]{BCSS}, we turn to study the maximum/minimum points of $g$.
+To this end we first observe that, since